How Roon ruined all other music players for me.

 As a lifelong music collector, I have an enormous digital music collection that is always in some sort of state of ‘work in progress.’
 I’ve explored many options for better metadata naming, organizing, and collecting album artwork.
-I even subscribed to the automatic bliss metadata updater and after a recent of months of hard work with it, made some significant improvements to the state of my music library.
+I even subscribed to the automatic bliss metadata updater and after a few months of hard work with it, I made some significant improvements to the state of my music library.

 And then I decided to try out the free trial of Roon.
 It turns out that Roon was exactly what I was looking for but just didn’t know it.